-The projected age-sex-adjusted disability prevalence rate grows from 36.3 per thousand disability insured at the end of 2021 to 43.2 per thousand at the end of 2096.
+The projected age-sex-adjusted disability prevalence rate grows from 34.4 per thousand disability insured at the end of 2022 to 43.3 per thousand at the end of 2097.
 Chart 7 illustrates the historical and projected disabled worker prevalence rates for men and women.
-The female prevalence rate rose to the level of the male rate around 2007, and is slightly higher than the male rate thereafter, because the disability death and recovery rates are generally higher for men than women.
-In 2096, the preliminary age-adjusted prevalence rate is 43.0 for men and 43.4 for women.
+The female prevalence rate rose close to the level of the male rate around 2007, and is slightly higher than the male rate beginning in 2013, because the disability death and recovery rates are generally higher for men than women.
+In 2097, the age-adjusted prevalence rate is 43.1 for men and 43.6 for women.
+Even with recent low incidence rates, the disability prevalence rates, which were below 40 per thousand in 2019, are projected to rise substantially, reaching levels above those experienced prior to the recession of 2007-09.